zacherytcox/stelligent-u/00-dev-environment/README.md

 your laptop and the access you have in the Cloud9 environment?
 What other methods are there to provide this level of access without using keys?_
+>Due to lab 0.1.3 being optional, I decided to skip it.
+Based on my experience with IAM, the IAM Key should not behave any differently (with the exception of there's some sort of IAM Policy that restricts based on IP or some other condition).
+>There are some other ways to provide this level of access without using IAM Users.
+At a high level of detail, IAM Roles are a great way to authenticate an EC2 instance (Cloud9 Workstation) to perform actions to other AWS resources within the AWS account (in these labs, access to the S3 service).

 #### Task